TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

     If \"true\" then some diagnostic messages will be output.

-    FYI: true/false values can also be defind with: y/n, yes/no, t/f, or
-    1/0.
-Uppper case can letters can be used too.

 -   Var: ****cgNoExec=false****

     If \"true\" then things will be checked with non-destructive reads.